 You may remember Roger Law as one of the creators of Spitting Image.
 He is now a ceramicist, working with the craftsmen of Jingdezhen in China making beautiful celadon pots covered in writhing sea creatures.

 From Satire to Ceramics covers both aspects of his career at the Sainsbury Centre for Visual Arts near Norwich.
 On until 3 April 2018.

 His website includes his characterful drawings of Chinese craftsmen, and there is an interesting documentary from the BBC, with more drawings in what looks like Chinese ink.

 Caroline Deane is the wife of CBPS Honorary President Qu Leilei.
 Her oil painting has been influenced by her interest in Chinese art, and she has a new exhibition, Layers of Time, at G&C Gallery in Royal Tunbridge Wells, 17 November 2017 – 7 January 2018.

-Qu Leilei, one of our Honorary Presidents, has a new exhibition coming up at the Ashmolean Museum, Oxford, starting 7th November 2017.
-The theme is A Chinese Artist in Britain, and the exhibition will feature a range of his work, including Landscapes, Nudes, his wonderful Hands, Collages and more recent Soldiers.
+Qu Leilei, one of our Honorary Presidents, has a new exhibition at the Ashmolean Museum, Oxford, until 15 April 2018.
+The theme is A Chinese Artist in Britain, and the exhibition will feature a range of his work, including his wonderful Hands and Collages.